School Food Waste Is a Big Problem, Let’s Fix It

 • Market your meals – It’s important to boost excitement for school meals.
 The USDA offers fun suggestions such as “holding taste tests and recipe competitions or creating a student advisory committee to provide feedback on food acceptability and recipe names.”

 • Extend lunch from 20-30 minutes – A poll conducted by NPR and Harvard School of Public Health uncovered that as many as 20% of the students surveyed in grades K-5 only had 15 minutes to eat lunch.
 Rushed meals result in children throwing out food that they otherwise would have eaten had they had more time.
 It’s believed that children given the time required to be well-nourished for the second half of the school day will do better academically.
-For example, the CDC conducted the Youth Behavior Risk Survey (YBRS) in 2019 and found that 42% of the students who received mostly As ate breakfast 7 days a week, while only 20% of the mostly D/Fs students ate breakfast each morning.
-Mostly Bs were at 31% and mostly Cs 23%.
+For example, the CDC conducted the Youth Behavior Risk Survey (YBRS) in 2019 and found that 42% of the students who received mostly As in their school work ate breakfast 7 days a week, while only 20% of the students who received mostly D/Fs ate breakfast each morning.
+The mostly B students were at 31% for eating breakfast, and mostly C students at 23%.
 Every single category in the survey showed a direct correlation between grades and dietary habits.
 Schools in Minnesota have found that having recess before lunch, resulted in students being more focused on what they were eating when they finally sat down to eat lunch, resulting in less waste.